MHBalsmeier/GAME_archived/README.md

 * [rte-rrtmgp-c](https://github.com/MHBalsmeier/rte-rrtmgp-c)
 * OpenMPI (Ubuntu: sudo apt-get install mpich)
 * Python and the visualization library scitools-iris (installation manual: https://mhbalsmeier.github.io/tutorials/iris_on_ubuntu.html, only for the plotting routines, which are of course not part of the actual model)
+* sudo apt-get install ffmpeg (only for the plotting routines)
+* sudo apt-get install valgrind (only necessary for developers for doing checks)

 ### Download